Your Finances, Retirement & Insurance Made Easy

 "Protecting Older Americans Against Over-payment of Income Taxes," is a free publication published by the Senate Special Committee on Aging.
 The purpose of this publication is to ensure that older Americans understand and claim all the legal deductions they are entitled to.
 Write for it at: Special Committee on Aging, U.S. Senate, SDG 30, Washington DC 40410.
 202-224-5364.
 Or you can look them up at www.aging.senate.gov.

 In addition, the AARP www.aarp.org/taxaide has over 8,000 Tax-Aide service sites manned by volunteer tax counselors who help low- and moderate-income taxpayers over 60 with filing their income tax returns.
 For information call your local AARP chapter or check their web site.

 H&R Block www.hrblock.com has downloadable software that you can check to make sure everything is in the right place on your tax return.

 CCH Internet Tax Research Network www.cch.com provides helpful hints about preparing for tax season and filing your individual return.

 The search engine YAHOO! has a Tax Center www.yahoo.com/government/taxes that will help you find other tax help on the Internet.
 Their directory of links is comprehensive and should lead you to answers to your questions.

 There are several sources of free and low cost information and advice on how to prepare for retirement.
-The Administration on Aging www.aoa.gov publishes numerous booklets covering retirement topics including:
+The National Council for Aging Care www.aging.com publishes numerous booklets covering retirement topics including:

 "Every Tenth American," describing the programs of the Administration on Aging;